Patellar Tracking Disorder - Topic Overview

 problem, the longer it will take to get better.

-Most people can
+Most people with patellar tracking disorder can

-gradually return to their previous activity level if they:
+slowly return to their previous activity level if they:

 - Avoid movements that make symptoms

-- Do specific stretches and muscle-conditioning exercises.
+- Keep doing their stretches and strength exercises.

 - Lose excess weight.